 Bake a Chemistry Cake

-Next time you bake a cake, consider this.
-The cake dough is not really a cake, but when it's heated in the oven, a chemical reaction occurs and new bonds are formed.
+Is baking a cake a chemical change?
+Next time you bake a cake, think about this: The cake dough isn't really a cake, but when it's heated in the oven, a chemical reaction occurs and new bonds are formed.
 How does heat change things?
-When it comes to heat changing a chemical reaction, there are two types.
-One is “exothermic,” a reaction that produces heat, and the other is “endothermic,” a reaction that takes heat in.
-When you make a cake, you a producing an endothermic chemical reaction which changes batter to baked!
+It creates chemical reactions.
+When it comes to heat and baking, there are two types of chemical reactions to consider; one is “exothermic,” a reaction that produces heat, and the other is “endothermic,” a reaction that takes heat in.
+As you bake a cake, you are producing an endothermic chemical reaction that changes ooey-gooey batter into a fluffy, delicious treat!

 A few things can happen when you bake a cake.
 Some chemical reactions to keep in mind while doing this tasty experiment are: